 According to a survey from McKinsey & Co., 69% of companies that have implemented AI into their HR functions have seen moderate to significant value from the technology.
 HR professionals can be a part of these technological advances that have great potential for saving time and money while streamlining the more mundane HR tasks.
 Look into how you can use these applications to keep your company on the cutting edge.

-Peter Limone is the president and CFO of Innovative Employee Solutions (IES), a leading nationwide employer of record that specializes in payrolling and contractor management services for today’s contingent workforce.
+Peter Limone is the CFO of Innovative Employee Solutions (IES), a leading nationwide employer of record that specializes in payrolling and contractor management services for today’s contingent workforce.
 Founded in 1974 in San Diego, IES has grown into one of the city’s largest women-owned businesses and has been named one of its “Best Places to Work” for 10 years in a row.